Country Bedroom Ideas That Will Bring The South To You

 This mix of vintage and cabin-style shared room is to die for, featuring iron bed frames and the simplest but most precious soft-colored bedding.
 We especially love the use of the plaid blankets, which give this room an undeniable country decor accent and adds a comfortable, cozy aspect to a room that might otherwise look uptight and dorm-like.
 When decorating shared rooms, you get the best of both worlds!

 A thicker, bolder plaid design is called buffalo plaid.
-It can be used in conjunction with floral quilts for a traditional country room or with farmhouse country decor for an updated and more modern style room.
+It can be used in conjunction with floral quilts for a traditional master bedroom or with farmhouse country guest room for an updated and more modern style room.
 It can easily be paired with other designs like stripes to add a little extra texture to the room.

 Those who love the country almost always love the outdoors as well.
-By creating a space or room inspired by a cozy cabin way out in the country, you can experience a unique side of country decor that utilizes elements such as deer antlers, wood carvings, warm bedding and a serene environment.
+By creating a space or a cottage bedroom inspired by a cozy cabin way out in the country, you can experience a unique side of country decor that utilizes elements such as deer antlers, wood carvings, warm bedding and a serene environment.

 High ceilings and the use of the common nature colors green and brown in a variety of different shades creates a space where anyone will be able to sense the earthy, grounding atmosphere.
-With this type of design, the serenity of the countryside is never far away.
+With this type of design, the serenity of the countryside is never far away, just like this guest room.

 One thing often found in cabins is the detailed and unique carved woodwork that is incorporated into everything from light fixtures to cabinets to bed frames.
 There is truly nothing like feeling like your home among the trees once belonged to the forest itself.
 Wooden home decor will make your country cabin feel as if you’re surrounded by nature even while indoors.